ES EN

 9.50 Percent of people

-Switzerland is 0.2 points above the European average.
+Switzerland is 0.8 points below the European average.

 Map preview